Skip to main content

 Summary

-Your landlord (officially called your rental provider) can sell your rental home, even if you have a fixed-term lease (officially called a rental agreement).
-However, there are rules that the landlord or their agent must follow.
-These include what kind of notice they must give you to enter your home, and how and when they conduct sales inspections or take photos and videos for advertising.
+Your landlord (officially called the rental provider) can sell your rental home, even if you have a fixed-term lease (officially called a rental agreement).
+However, there are rules the landlord or their agent must follow.
+These include what type of notice they must give you to enter your home, and how and when they carry out sales inspections or take photos and videos for advertising.

 What is a private rental?

-A private rental is a house or apartment you (or your share house) rent from the owner or through a real estate agent.
+A private rental is a house, unit or apartment you (or your share house) rent from someone (usually the owner) or through a real estate agent.
+Find out more on our page about private rentals.

 Steps for the landlord to sell your rental home

-If the landlord wants to sell your rental home, there are rules they must follow about how and when they enter your home to get a valuation, take advertising photos and videos, or show buyers.
+If the landlord wants to sell your rental home, there are rules they must follow about how and when they enter your home to have it valued, take advertising photos and videos, or show buyers.
 There are also rules about telling you once the home is sold and giving notice if they want you to leave the rental property.

 You must receive a notice of intention to sell before entry